kitapplegate/taxes/README.md

 In celebration of Easter and Tomorrows “Tax day”, this is a tongue in cheek Plot for “Sin” tax distributions.
 Done in pastel colors.
-Hope you enjoyed it and Happy Easter and Tax Day;)
+Hope you enjoyed it and Happy Easter and Tax Day.

 ![](plot.png)